|

 Horses learn that one object is preferred over another in tests of overlapping discriminations.

-Memory of learned behaviors can last years. |
+Memory of learned behaviors can last for years. |

 Transfer Between Objects and Photos